Learn how to identify, prevent and control leaf spot disease naturally — without resorting to toxic chemical treatments!

 for Leaf Spot

-Pathogen-caused leaf spot diseases, particularly those of stone fruit trees and such vegetables as tomatoes, peppers and lettuce are of two types, those caused by bacteria and those caused by fungus.
+Pathogen-caused leaf spot diseases, particularly those of stone fruit trees and such vegetables as tomato, pepper and lettuce are of two types, those caused by bacteria and those caused by fungus.
 Leaf spotting of either kind is generally similar in appearance and effect.
 Prevention and treatment of both kinds often involve the same practices.

 Infected plants have brown or black water-soaked spots on the foliage, sometimes with a yellow halo, usually uniform in size.
 The spots enlarge and will run together under wet conditions.
 Under dry conditions the spots have a speckled appearance.
 As spots become more numerous, entire leaves may yellow, wither and drop.
 Members of the Prunus family (stone fruits, including cherry, plum, almond, apricot and peach) are particularly susceptible to bacterial leaf spot.
 The fruit may appear spotted or have sunken brown areas.
 Bacterial leaf spot will also attack tomato and pepper crops in vegetable gardens.

 Fungal leaf spot attacks lettuce and can also occur on brassicas and other vegetables including such as cabbage, cauliflower, Chinese cabbage, broccoli, Brussels sprouts, kohlrabi, kale, turnip and rutabaga.
 For more on vegetables susceptible to bacterial and fungal leaf spot, go here.

 Bacterial leaf spot will also infect some annual and perennial flowering plants including geraniums, zinnias, purple cone flowers and black-eyed Susan.
 Fungal leaf spot will infect aspen and poplar trees.
 Leaf spot will also cause problems for strawberry plants.